saymondamasio/spacetraveling/README.md

 ## 👨🏻‍💻 About the project

-- <p style="color: red;">Project created in Rocketseat's Ignite course, using the JAMStack concept, a frontend without the need for a backend. </p>
+- <p>Project created in Rocketseat's Ignite course, using the JAMStack concept, a frontend without the need for a backend. </p>

 ## 🚀 Technologies